Data-Augmented Contact Model for Rigid Body Simulation: Introduction

-We envision that our method will be used in the real world where learning the contact behaviors of a specific robot part (\eg the foot or the hand) and a specific surface is crucial for the controller design.
-Because our work focuses on a full 3D scenario in which the object can bounce, slide, or spin in all directions, existing contact datasets, such as MIT Push \cite{yu2016more} are not suitable for our evaluation.
-Instead, we learn the data-driven models from simulated collision data.
-Evaluations show that the data-augmented model matches contact behaviors in simulation better than a purely statistical model.
-Since our method is agnostic to the choice of simulator that generates training data, it serves as a first step toward a computationally tractable 3D contact model capable of predicting the behaviors of real-world, near-rigid materials.
+As our work focuses on a full 3D scenario in which the object can bounce, slide, or spin in all directions, existing contact data such as MIT Push \cite{yu2016more} are not diverse enough for our evaluation.
+Instead, we learn the data-driven models from synthesised collision data in simulations.
+Evaluations show that our data-augmented model matches ground-truth contact behaviors of both single and articulated rigid body systems, and better than a purely statistical model.